DriftwoodPalace/Hodl-Guide/hodl-guide_64_eps-mac.md

 We are going to create a simple script to automate the start of the server.

-We need the path to the file `electrum-personal-server` and to the file `config.cfg` that we modified in the unzipped folder earlier.
+We need the path to the file `electrum-personal-server` and to the file `config.ini` that we modified in the unzipped folder earlier.
 We are going to place the script on the desktop, you can place it there for now and move it later if you like.

 Create a new textfile and paste the paths to the file after each other.
 If you use python 3.7 and placed the unzipped file in your home directory, the line should be like this:

 ```
-~/Library/Python/3.7/bin/electrum-personal-server ~/electrum-personal-server-eps-v0.2.0/config.cfg
+~/Library/Python/3.7/bin/electrum-personal-server ~/electrum-personal-server-eps-v0.2.0/config.ini
 ```

 Before saving, go to settings and make sure `Plain Text` is selected and that the “If no extension is provided, use ‘.txt’ ” checkbox is unchecked on the save tab.
 Then save the file as `eps` with Unicode on your desktop.